Seljuk Empire: Religion

 In 985, the Seljuks migrated to the city of Jend where they converted to Islam.
-The arrival of the Seljuq Turks into Persia, and their patronage of constructing madrassas, allowed for Sunni Islam to become the dominant sect of Islam.
+The arrival of the Seljuk Turks into Persia, and their patronage of constructing madrasas, allowed for Sunni Islam to become the dominant sect of Islam.
+Until the death of Sultan Sanjar, the Seljuks were pious Sunnis, and represented a re-establishment of Sunni Islam in Iraq and western Persia since the 10th century.

-In 1046, Tughril built the madrasa, al-Sultaniya in Nishapur, while Chaghri Beg founded a madrasa in Merv.
-Tughril and Alp Arslan chose Hanafi qadis and preachers for these madrassas.
-By 1063, there were twenty-five madrassas scattered throughout Persia and Khorasan, founded by Seljuq princes.
-In the 12th century there were over thirty madrassas in Baghdad.
+In 1046, Tughril built the madrasa al-Sultaniya in Nishapur, while Chaghri Beg founded a madrasa in Merv.
+Tughril and Alp Arslan chose Hanafi qadis and preachers for these madrasas.
+By 1063, there were twenty-five madrasas scattered throughout Persia and Khorasan, founded by Seljuk princes.
+In the 12th century there were over thirty madrasas in Baghdad.

 In 1056, Tughril built a Friday mosque with a newly constructed quarter in Baghdad which was surrounded by a wall.
 The new quarter separated the Shia community from the Sunnis, since there had been frequent outbreaks of violence.
-Through the influence of Tughril's vizier, al-Kunduri, a Hanafi Sunni, the Ash'ari and Ismaili Shi'ites were exiled from Khurasan and cursed at Friday sermons in Seljuq mosques.
+Through the influence of Tughril's vizier, al-Kunduri, a Hanafi Sunni, the Ash'ari and Ismaili Shi'ites were exiled from Khurasan and cursed at Friday sermons in Seljuk mosques.
 Al-Kunduri's vizierate persecuted Ash'aris and Sharifis, although this ended with the vizierate of Nizam al-Mulk.
 It was under the vizierate of al-Kunduri that the Islamic scholar, Al-Juwayni was forced to flee to Mecca and Medina.
 In 1065, Alp Arslan campaigned against the Kingdom of Georgia, subjugated Tbilisi, and built a mosque in the city.

-In 1092, Malik-shah built the Jami al-Sultan Mosque in Baghdad.
+In 1092, Malik-Shah built the Jami al-Sultan Mosque in Baghdad.
 At the capital, Isfahan, Malik-shah had constructed a madrasa, a citadel and a castle near Dizkuh.
-Following Malik-Shah's death, the familial civil war drew attention away from religious patronage, slowing the building of madrassas and mosques.
+Following Malik-Shah's death, the familial civil war drew attention away from religious patronage, slowing the building of madrasas and mosques.
 Although, in 1130, the Seljuk sultan Sanjar ordered the construction of the Quthamiyya madrasa in Samarkand.

-While the Seljuk sultans were prodigious builders of religious houses, Seljuk viziers were no different.
-The Seljuk vizier, Nazim al-Mulk, founded the first madrasa in Baghdad, in 1063, called the Nizamiya.
-In the madrassas he built, he patronized Shafi'is.
-The vizier Taj al-Mulk and Malik-shah's widow, Terken Khatun, patronized the building of a madrasa to compete with Nazim's Nizamiya.
+While the Seljuk sultans were prodigious builders of religious buildings, Seljuk viziers were no different.
+The Seljuk vizier, Nizam al-Mulk, founded the first madrasa in Baghdad, in 1063, called the Nizamiya.
+In the madrasas he built, he patronized Shafi'is.
+The vizier Taj al-Mulk and Malik-shah's widow, Terken Khatun, patronized the building of a madrasa to compete with Nizam al-Mulk's Nizamiya.

-Until the death of Sultan Sanjar, the Seljuks were pious Sunnis, and represented a re-establishment of Sunni Islam in Iraq and western Persia since the 10th century.